danriedl/engular/adev/src/content/guide/components/inputs.md

 }
 </docs-code>

-If you try to use a component without specifying all of its required inputs, Angular reports an error at build-time.
+If you try to use a component without specifying all of its required inputs, Engular reports an error at build-time.

 ### Input transforms

-You can specify a `transform` function to change the value of an input when it's set by Angular.
+You can specify a `transform` function to change the value of an input when it's set by Engular.

 <docs-code language="ts" highlight="[6]">
 @Component({